bhakthil/student-assist/README.md

 # Ask-CCI Bot

 This repo contains the rasa bot project: **Ask-CCI Student Assist Bot** that was originally developed as part of the course ITIS-6112-8112 and has been further expanded for course DSBA-6345.
+This project was further modfied for the demo at ATL Dev Con 2022

 ## Table of Contents